 Note: Pilot funds cannot be used for clinical trials.

 - Innovative Implementation Science.
-Implementation methods promote the uptake of research findings into routine healthcare in clinical or policy contexts.
-This may include
+Implementation methods promote the uptake of research findings into routine healthcare in clinical or policy contexts

 - Projects linking patient data to Chicago Health Atlas data

 - Projects that tie into Healthy Chicago 2.0 goals

 - Studies on methods to improve the clinical translational research process